 We knew our top three were the best out there for overall ease-of-use and the best within their respected brands, but we wanted to dive into the nitty-gritty with parent preferences in mind.

 All three of our top car seats have similar rear- and forward-facing height and weight limits and no-rethread harnesses, so all are — in theory — easy for parents to adjust as a child grows and will keep their child in the seat for the same length of time.

 To get a feel for any potential issues that might arise with loading or unloading children and the comfort of the seat, we needed help from the pros.
 So, we invited four parents of infants and toddlers to evaluate the seats, listening to feedback on each seat's buckles, straps, and padding.
 And while “ease of cleaning” wasn’t a top priority among survey respondents — testers noted a big difference in the washability and number of crumb-collecting crannies between seats.

-Parents agreed: Any convertible seat will be somewhat annoying to install and that it’ll be a pain to take your kid in and out of any car seat — but some make it easier.
+Parents agreed: all convertible car seats will be somewhat annoying to install, and it’ll be a pain to take your kid in and out of any car seat — but some make it easier.
 These three seats are all hard-working partners for parents who want to keep their kids safe, but only one stood out as a clear favorite.